GET IN TOUCH

 Duration of a Nebraska Bank Levy

-A Nebraska bank levy is generally a one-time action rather than an ongoing freeze.
+A Nebraska bank levy on a bank account is a one-time action rather than an ongoing freeze.
 It seizes only the funds available on the date the levy is served.
-Deposits made afterward are not automatically included, but the Department of Revenue may issue additional levies until the outstanding debt is resolved.
+By contrast, a wage levy operates as a continuing levy and remains in effect until the full amount is paid, the levy is voluntarily released by the department, or the taxpayer enters bankruptcy protection.
+Deposits made into a bank account after the service date are not automatically included in a bank levy, but the Department of Revenue may issue additional levies until the outstanding debt is resolved.

 Key Points About Duration

-• The department may return with future levies if the balance due remains unpaid, which makes repeat actions possible.
+The department may return with future levies if the balance due remains unpaid, allowing repeat actions.

 Comparisons to Other Collection Methods

-• A judgment creditor or private creditor often needs court approval and a process server or registered process server to begin enforcing judgments.
-Nebraska’s Department of Revenue does not face these barriers and can act more quickly under state laws.
+A judgment creditor or private creditor often needs court approval and formal process service before enforcing a judgment.
+Nebraska's Department of Revenue does not face these barriers and can act more quickly under state statutes, including Neb.
+Rev. Stat. §§ 77-3906 and 77-3910.

-• Federal exemptions apply as well.
-For example, veterans’ benefits and certain protected income under federal law receive as much protection as state rules allow.
+Federal exemptions apply as well.
+Veterans' benefits and certain other income protected under federal law receive the same level of protection as state rules allow.

 Release of Funds